Project Little Red Riding Hood Modern Block Quilt

 Layer the backing, batting and the quilt top on a flat surface.

 Set up the machine for quilting.
-Wind several bobbins with the same quilting thread that will be used on the top of the quilt.
-Thread the machine with the quilting thread and place a bobbin i
+Wind several bobbins with the same quilting thread that will be used on the top of the quilt and insert one.
+Thread with quilting thread.

 Attach the quilt layers to the top of the Cornet frame.
 Attach the back first then the front and ending with the sides.